OpenClawHQ/.github/profile/README.md

   <a href="https://acontext.io"><img src="https://assets.memodb.io/Acontext/badge-made-with-acontext.svg" alt="Made with Acontext" height="20"></a>
 </p>

 effectorHQ (*prev.
 OpenClawHQ*) is an open studio building the next generation of Proactive AI agent capabilities.
-Each project aims to solve a real problem, is backed by real research, and is designed to stand on its own.
+Each project intend to contribute back to open source and academic research.
 Together they form a coherent vision: **typed, composable, verifiable hands for AI.**

 Starting with [OpenClaw](https://github.com/openclaw/openclaw), designed for a larger capability layer.
 We exist because one team can't cover every use case.
 Distributed, effector-native, community-driven is a better architecture.